Clinical trial approval process in Vietnam Credevo

 Clinical trial regulatory

 The regulatory authority responsible for clinical trial approvals, oversight, and inspections in Vietnam is Vietnam’s Ministry of Health (MOH).
-Further, based on the specific area the two regulatory bodies are

 The scope of the MOH’s assessment